How much does it cost to start an LLC?

 Registered agent

 A registered agent acts on behalf of an LLC and accepts any financial and legal documents.
-You can be your LLC’s registered agent for free, or you can hire an online service or attorney for $50 to $300.
+You can be your LLC’s registered agent for free, or you can hire an online service or attorney.
+Registered agent fees range from $100 to $300 per year.
 The agent must have an address in the same state as the LLC.

 Business license